stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

-6, type pn1, to for and a channelname like pn1  animal kingdom the name should be exact with the game, or pn4 ghostbusters hope that helps
+6, type pn1, to for and a channelname like pn1  animal kingdom the name should be exact within the game, or pn4 ghostbusters hope that helps